 probably previews the main points

-The BODY uses supporting details to help the audience engage with and understand the message.
+The BODY organizes supporting details to help the audience engage with and understand the message.

 The CONCLUSION should leave the audience impressed.

 Don't give up!
 Don't let your energy fade at the end.